goharbor/community/proposals/enhanced-default-processor.md

 ### Enhanced Default Processor

-We propose to have the similar arguments for all methods in Processor interface:
+We propose to unify arguments for all methods in Processor interface:
 ```diff
 // Processor processes specified artifact
 type Processor interface {